johnmckenna-snd/lumberjack/README.md

 Configuration is passed as an object to `configureLogger()`.
 None of the parameters are explicitly required, but you should specify at least one option as true.
 If you don't specify at least one [winston](https://github.com/winstonjs/winston) will store the logs in memory which may not be what you wanted.

-If `lokiConfig.apiKey`, `lokiConfig.host`, or `lokiConfig.username` is not included Loki Transport is turned off.
+If `lokiConfig.apiKey`, `lokiConfig.host`, or `lokiConfig.username` are not included, Loki Transport is turned off.

 #### parameters
 | name                       | type    | required | description                                        |